georust/rinex/README.md

 ## Warnings :warning:

-- The previous applications stored here have been moved to the [RTK-rs](https://github.com/rtk-rs) repository
 - The BINEX parser does not support all frames yet
 - Navigation is currently not feasible with Glonass and IRNSS
 - Differential navigation (SBAS, DGNSS or RTK) is not support yet